MohamedRaffik/BSTree-Wifi-Hotspots/README.md

 # Running Program

 Ex: ./project4 [CSV FILE] [COMMAND FILE]

-The program takes two command line arguments, the first being the hotspot data set and then a command file populated with valid commands as stated in the command.h file.
+The program takes two command line arguments, the first being the hotspot data set and then a command file populated with valid commands as stated below or in the command.h file.

 # Commands: